eryajf/awesome-stars-eryajf/README.md

 *   [Thanks](#thanks)

 ## JavaScript

+*   [jamesgeorge007/github-activity-readme](https://github.com/jamesgeorge007/github-activity-readme) - Updates README with the recent GitHub activity of a user

 *   [JasonEtco/activity-box](https://github.com/JasonEtco/activity-box) - ⚡️📌 Update a pinned gist to contain the latest activity of a user